Overview of Demyelinating Disorders

 Myelin sheaths cover many nerve fibers in the central and peripheral nervous system; they accelerate axonal transmission of neural impulses.
 Disorders that affect myelin interrupt nerve transmission; symptoms may reflect deficits in any part of the nervous system.

 Myelin formed by oligodendroglia in the central nervous system (CNS) differs chemically and immunologically from that formed by Schwann cells peripherally.
-Thus, some myelin disorders (eg, Guillain-Barré syndrome, chronic inflammatory demyelinating polyneuropathy, some other peripheral nerve polyneuropathies) tend to affect primarily the peripheral nerves, and others affect primarily the CNS (see table Disorders That Can Cause Demyelination of the Central Nervous System).
+Thus, some myelin disorders primarily affect the peripheral nerves (eg, Guillain-Barré syndrome, chronic inflammatory demyelinating polyneuropathy, and other peripheral nerve polyneuropathies), whereas others primarily affect the CNS (see table Disorders That Can Cause Demyelination of the Central Nervous System).
 The most commonly affected areas in the CNS are the brain, spinal cord, and optic nerves.

 Demyelination tends to be segmental or patchy, affecting multiple areas simultaneously or sequentially.
 Remyelination often occurs, with repair, regeneration, and complete recovery of neural function.
 However, extensive myelin loss is usually followed by axonal degeneration and often cell body degeneration; both may be irreversible.